Celeral/Netconf-Async/README.md

 Also note that almost for all the calls on the `NetConfSession` object, the return type is `CompletableFuture`; It's intentionally that way so that you could use all the APIs available for `CompletableFuture` introduced in Java 8 and enhanced in Java 9 while using this library.

-As a side note, the library used some features available only in Java 9, so I had to mandate use of Java 11 which is the next Long Term Support Java Release after Java 8.
+~~As a side note, the library used some features available only in Java 9, so I had to mandate use of Java 11 which is the next Long Term Support Java Release after Java 8.~~

+As of v1.2.0, netconf-async is java 8 compatible.